 How to Apply

-Students must earn a C or better in all coursework in the certificate, and may not take certificate courses Pass/Fail.
+Students must earn a C- or better in all coursework in the certificate, and may not take certificate courses Pass/Fail.
 The certificate requires 18-20 hours of coursework, including required courses and electives (but not including prerequisites).
 Core courses are offered each semester and Geography electives are offered at least once per year.
-If a student has fulfilled the Introductory Statistics requirement through AP coursework in high school, he or she would be eligible to take an additional elective.
-Students undertaking the Certificate as well as a GEOG minor must take at least 6-9 credits outside of GEOG GIS classes to satisfy the minor.
+Students undertaking the certificate as well as a GEOG minor can count no more than 9 credits from the GIS GEOG courses listed below toward the GEOG minor requirements.